 Allow me to illustrate what I mean:

 My son has Down syndrome.
 My son is not a “Down’s Baby”.
 He is a baby who has Down syndrome.
 It is something that he possesses, but it is not who he is.
 Does the distinction matter?
 I believe it does.
 When someone uses the incorrect term, there is a connotation that suggests that he is not the same kind of human as, say, “normal people.”

 To be clear, I am not walking around carrying a grudge against the (several) people who have used “Down’s Baby” during Jude’s short life.
 I understand that they did not intend any harm.
 And that is my overall point, I suppose.
 When people use “politically incorrect” language, they are mostly not trying to be offensive.
 But the thing is, they nonetheless often are offensive.
 Do I take it personally when people use the wrong term?
 Not usually.
 But I do understand why some people might just take it personally.
 And I empathize with them.

 It’s true, you cannot please everyone.
 But why not do our best to be polite?
-I am not suggesting that we walk around on egg shells for the rest of our lives, but I do believe we should think through the things that we say.
+I am not suggesting that we walk around on egg shells for the rest of our lives, but I am suggesting we should think through the things that we say.
 When it comes to so called “politically incorrect” words, it is possible that people find them offensive for legitimate reasons.
 And even if we disagree with them, is being right about a word more important than the person challenging our usage of it?

 The verse that Mat referenced in his post comes from one of Paul’s letters.
 Paul argues that Christians lay aside the secondary things in order to get into the lives of people and, hopefully, win them over to the faith.
 Of course, we should never compromise on the truth of God’s word.
 As we share the gospel, we will without a doubt say things that people do not want to hear.
 They may even find what we say to be very offensive.
 That should be expected.
 However, if the way that we talk about other things turns people off, then maybe we need to change the way that we talk.